-\usepackage[encodinq]{inputenc}
+\usepackage[encoding]{inputenc}

 When using this package, you should consider that other people might not be able to display your input files on their computer, because they use a different encoding.
-For example, the German umlaut \ddot{a} on OS/2 is encoded as 132, on Unix systems using ISO-LATIN 1 it is encoded as 228, while in Cyrillic encoding cp1251 for Windows this letter does not exist at all; therefore you should use this feature with care.
-The following encodings may come in handy, depending on the type of system you are working on 4 will enable you to create LATEX input files in utf8, a multi-byte encoding in which each character can be encoded in as little as one byte and as many as four bytes.
+For example, the German umlaut ä on OS/2 is encoded as 132, on Unix systems using ISO-LATIN 1 it is encoded as 228, while in Cyrillic encoding cp1251 for Windows this letter does not exist at all; therefore you should use this feature with care.
+The following encodings may come in handy, depending on the type of system you are working on4